xOkMuh/luna-byok-roleplay/README.md

 ---

-## 🫧 The Floating Universe (Overlay Mechanics)
+## 🫂 The Floating Universe (Overlay Mechanics)

-Luna's overlay system lives actively on top of your Android UI:
+Luna’s overlay system lives actively on top of your Android UI.
+Your characters are no longer trapped inside a chat log; they are watching your world with you.

-* **Chaos Mode & Screen Vision:** Drop multiple character bubbles onto your screen simultaneously.
-With Screen Vision active, they can read your current mobile display context and comment autonomously on what you are doing.
+* **Screen Vision & App Tracking:** Drop a character bubble onto your screen while you browse social media or watch videos.
+With Screen Vision active, they can read your current mobile display context and comment autonomously on what you are doing (e.g., commenting on a specific video you are watching).
+* **The Time Skip Engine:** Characters have an internal sense of time.
+If you leave a character alone for several hours and then reopen their floating bubble, the engine injects a "Time Skip" context.
+The AI will organically act as if they lived their day normally while you were gone, greeting you differently based on the time elapsed.
 * **Autonomous Push Notifications & Ephemeral Chats:** Bots possess a sense of real-world time and will text you first based on immediate events.
-* **The "Double Greeting" Engine:** Clicking a notification launches a resizeable, transparent floating chat mirror.
-Instead of waiting passively, the AI dynamically processes your entry and delivers a secondary contextual reaction before your text turn even begins.
-It also hooks directly into the 0-1000 Intimacy system, tracking your affinity points dynamically (e.g., `Affinity (+3)`).
+Clicking a notification launches a resizeable, transparent floating chat mirror.
+* **The "Double Greeting" Engine:** When reacting to your screen, the AI dynamically processes your environment and delivers a contextual reaction *before* your text turn even begins.
+This hooks directly into the 0-1000 Intimacy system, tracking your affinity points dynamically in the background.

-* **Messenger Lite Mirror:** A lightweight, non-intrusive chat mirror to keep your primary roleplay rolling casually while you browse your social feeds.
+* **Floating Group Chaos:** You can drag an entire party (Group Room) into the floating overlay.
+The engine handles the background prompt routing to ensure all characters recognize they are sharing the same screen space with you.
+*

 ![Notification](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-25-23-45-54-982_com.mi.android.globallauncher.jpg)

 ![Ephemeral Floating Chat](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-25-23-50-55-339_com.mi.android.globallauncher.jpg)

 ---